Spatial Humanities Initiative

 The Electronic Vesalius

-This project attempts to "reanimate" Andreas Vesalius' 16th-century anatomical atlas, one of the foundational texts in modern medicine.
-The end product will be an interactive, life-sized exhibit of one of Vesalius' flayed bodies, which will respond to a reader's touch with information about that body part as represented over the last five centuries.
-In a close collaboration between partners at Fondren Library (Ying Jin), the Texas Medical Center Library's McGovern Historical Center (Philip Montgomery and Sandra Yates), and the OEDK (Matthew Wettergreen, Benjamin Rasich, and Isaac Philips), this project seeks to explore 1) the possibilities of interdisciplinary work in humanities/engineering collaborations, 2) the role of physicality in the digital humanities, and 3) the anatomy of ersatz life forms.
-See this update for more information.
+This project attempted to "reanimate" Andreas Vesalius' 16th-century anatomical atlas, one of the foundational texts in modern medicine.
+The end product was an interactive, life-sized exhibit of one of Vesalius' flayed bodies, which will respond to a reader's touch with information about that body part as represented over the last five centuries.
+In a close collaboration between partners at Fondren Library (Ying Jin), the Texas Medical Center Library's McGovern Historical Center (Philip Montgomery and Sandra Yates), and the OEDK (Matthew Wettergreen, Benjamin Rasich, and Isaac Philips), this project sought to explore 1) the possibilities of interdisciplinary work in humanities/engineering collaborations, 2) the role of physicality in the digital humanities, and 3) the anatomy of ersatz life forms.
+See this update

 Principal Investigator(s): Neyran Turan; Andrea Ballestero

-The focus of this project will be on the use of “object,” as an idea through which to investigate the difference between a subject and other entities.
-Focused on the still, immobile and fixed properties that objects can exhibit, this project seeks to reappropriate those qualities and explore their potential for critical scholarship.
-The organizers will engage in a conceptual exploration to lay the theoretical foundations for two parallel and collaborative research projects.
-The first project is an architectural investigation of geography as an aesthetic object.
-The second, is an anthropological investigation of the subterranean as a political and scientific object.
+The focus of this project was on the use of “object,” as an idea through which to investigate the difference between a subject and other entities.
+Focused on the still, immobile and fixed properties that objects can exhibit, this project sought to reappropriate those qualities and explore their potential for critical scholarship.
+The organizers engaged in a conceptual exploration to lay the theoretical foundations for two parallel and collaborative research projects.
+The first project was an architectural investigation of geography as an aesthetic object.
+The second, was an anthropological investigation of the subterranean as a political and scientific object.

 Presentation of the imagineRio Project at National and International Conferences